Industry Knowledge

 No. One MSIC is valid in every Australian state and territory at any port with a maritime security zone.

 The MSIC is a national credential (r.
-6.07B(1))'there are not separate state MSICs
+6.07B(1)); there are no separate state based MSICs.

 Details